 A. Senate:

-1. The members of the four colleges and the Librarians and Counselors shall elect members of the Senate and Senate Alternates during the first week of March.
+1. The members of the four colleges,the Librarians and Counselors and GRDI shall elect members of the Senate and Senate Alternates during the first week of March.
 The names of the elected members shall be submitted to the Senate and the general faculty. (amended 5/2005) Newly elected Senators and Senate Alternates shall take office at an appropriate time during the regular Senate meeting in May, after which the newly constituted membership of the Senate will elect those of its officers who are to be elected, namely Chairperson, Vice Chairperson, Secretary, and Historian. (amended 4/2001)

 2. Each elected Senator shall be elected for a three (3) year term except for the first election.
 The first election shall be divided so as to have at least 1/3 of the Senators elected for one year terms, 1/3 for two-year terms, and 1/3 for three-year terms.
 The Executive Committee shall determine the specific terms for the first election.
 Senate alternates shall be elected for one-year terms.
 No Senator shall serve more than two (2) consecutive terms or more than seven (7) consecutive years. (amended 3/2002)

-3. The Senate alternate shall be the nominee receiving the next highest vote at the Library and Counselor/College elections.
+3. The Senate alternate shall be the nominee receiving the next highest vote at the Library and Counselor/College and GRDI elections.
 In cases where there is only one nominee, an alternate shall be elected.

 4. The faculty shall elect, by its April meeting, a representative to the Advisory Council of Faculty and a representative to the Institutional Board of Governors.
 College Deans may not serve as a representative to either body.
 The representative is eligible for reelection.
 The term of office is two years.1* (amended 9/2006)